sarvasvarora/sarvasvarora.github.io/_pages/cv.md

 My senior year research projects involved analyzing the affect of various bleaching agents on different types of fabrics and investigating changes in magnetic behavior of permanent magnets subject to extreme temperatures.

 ## Relevant Work Experience

+#### SDE at AWS Step Functions
+In April 2024, I joined [AWS Step Functions](https://aws.amazon.com/step-functions/) as a full time software developer.
+My core job responsibilities include developing new features for the service, maintaining existing codebase, and working as an oncall operator.

 #### SDE Intern at AWS Step Functions
 In summer 2023, I worked at [AWS Step Functions Console](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html), where I worked on writing integration tests for upcoming Step Functions Console features.
 I also refactored the existing integration tests onto an internal AWS platform as a move to onboarding the Console to Native AWS (NAWS).